gladly-team/next-firebase-auth/README.md

    - _Cons:_ The cookie will be unsigned and accessible to other JavaScript, making this approach less secure.
 You won't always have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
 (Note that you can set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.)
 2. Use [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
    - _Pros:_ It removes this package as a dependency.
    - _Cons:_ You won't have access to the Firebase ID token server-side, so you won't be able to access other Firebase services.
-You'll need to implement logic for verifying the session and managing session state.
+You'll need to implement the logic for verifying the session and managing the session state.

 **This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server-side.